Installation#

 Python 3.10 or greater

-Additionally, to use the NCCL engine, the following additional dependencies are required:
+Similarly, to use the NCCL engine, the following additional dependencies are required:

 We highly encourage using the Anaconda Python distribution or its standalone package manager Conda.
 However, if this is not possible, some of the dependencies must be installed prior to installing PyLops-MPI.